 CS 121 expects students to have “experience in formal mathematics at the level of CS 20”.
 The main requirement is the ability to read, write (and hopefully even enjoy!) mathematical proofs, as well as comfort with (or the ability to pick up) notions from discrete mathematics such as sets, functions, logical operators, asymptotic growth, discrete probability and graphs.
 See below for more discussion on these topics, as well as advice on how to catch up on them.

-If you have not taken Math 23, Math 25, or Math 55, please assess yourself by taking the CS 20 placement test or by attempting our Homework Zero.
+If you have not taken Math 23, Math 25, or Math 55, you can asses yourself by taking the following CS 20 placement test or by attempting our Homework Zero.
 If you do not find the majority of the questions easy, you should probably take CS 20 before taking CS 121.
 See also below for the required background.

 The following is recommended for all students to go over as a way to prepare for the mathematical contents of CS 121:

-Mathematical background chapter: Regardless of whether you took CS 20 or other proof-based courses, you should read the Mathematical background chapter (pdf version , see also html version) of the CS 121 text before the term begins.
+Mathematical background chapter: Regardless of whether you took CS 20 or other proof-based courses, you should read the Mathematical background chapter of the CS121 textbook (pdf version , see also html version) of the CS 121 text before the term begins.

 If you don’t have significant experience and comfort with mathematical proofs, have not taken Math 23/25/55, and don’t find the above placement test easy, then I do recommend you take CS 20 before CS 121.
 But if it’s not possible for you to take CS 20, or if you feel confident enough about your math skills that you prefer to skip CS 20, it is possible to pick up the required background for CS 121 via self study.

 There are a number of great resources available on the web to catch up on these topics.
 Some particularly recommended sources are: